SebastianHeslinRees/population_projections/model_code/model_scripts/housing_led/README.md

 Once completed the outputs from the `housingled_core` are wrangled and arranged and output.

 ###Housing-led core
-The `housingled_core` module data on housing stock and delivery as well as occupany rates to calculate a population consistent with forecast capacity.
-This target population is compared to the output from the `trend_core` and where ncessary adjustemnts to the latter are made.
+The `housingled_core` module uses data on housing stock and delivery as well as occupancy rates to calculate a population consistent with forecast capacity.
+This target population is compared to the output from the `trend_core` and where necessary adjustments to the latter are made.
 Changes are in the form of adjustments to net migration into an area.
 The function output is a population based on the trended population but which is consistent with the amount of available housing.
 A consistent set of components is also output.

 The final population is passed back to the `housingled_control` and then comes back into the loop as the start population for the next year.